Coogs Get First Astrodome Win

 Late in the game, Bo Burris relieved Woodall at QB and threw a sideline pass to sophomore Warren McVea who scrambled in for another score.

 Even with the win, UH fans were not thrilled with Bill Yeoman’s offense.
 The team gained just 210 yards against Cincinnati and had five turnovers.
-And after a week off, the team would play three-straight road games at Texas A&m, Miami, and Tennessee.
+After a week off, the team would play three straight road games at Texas A&M, Miami, and Tennessee.

 UH-UC Photo Gallery